cotes2020/jekyll-theme-chirpy/README.md

 ## Contributing

-The old saying: "Tow heads are better than one.
+The old saying: "Two heads are better than one.
 Five heads are better than two."
 So, welcome to report bugs, improve code quality or submit a new feature.
 For more information, see [contributing guidelines](.github/CONTRIBUTING.md).

 ## Credits